CodeIntelligenceTesting/libpng/contrib/examples/README.txt

 United States.

 The files may be used freely in any way.
-The intention is that appropriate parts of the files be used in other libpng-using programs without any need for the authors of the using code to seek copyright or license from the original authors.
+The intention is that appropriate parts of the files be used in other libci-using programs without any need for the authors of the using code to seek copyright or license from the original authors.